Skip to content

 Best Practices for Maintaining HTTPS on Your Site

-Moving forward, you should always be careful when adding new functionality and features to your website and make sure any external scripts being linked to are from a secure source running over HTTPS.
+Moving forward, you should always be careful when adding new functionality and features to your website, and make sure any external scripts you link to are from a secure source and run over HTTPS.
 This is the biggest culprit for making a site non-HTTPS.
 One way to check this is to use the SSL Server Test tool.

 Further Reading and Resources